goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

   >>> content = Content()

-We also create a temp dir for sample templates which we define later for
+We also create a temp dir for sample templates which will be defined later for testing:
-testing:

   >>> import os, tempfile
   >>> temp_dir = tempfile.mkdtemp()

-And we register security checker for the MacroViewlet class:
+And we register a security checker for the MacroViewlet class:

   >>> from zope.configuration.xmlconfig import XMLConfig
   >>> import zope.app.component